-Canadian Tommy talks of his time here in the UK, first as a sixteen year old playing a season with the Irvine Magnum Wings in 1985 and then returning to Scotland six years later to play professional soccer for Ayr United.
+Canadian Tommy talks fondly of his time here in the UK.
+He first arrived as a sixteen year old playing a season with the Irvine Magnum Wings in 1985.
+He then returned home to Canada to continue his education but returned to Scotland six years later to play professional soccer for Ayr United.

-However the lure of the rink proved too strong, the local team, now the Ayr Raiders, had parted company with their dual national and Tommy was persuaded to switch sports, signing for the Raiders in 1991 – Tommy had already received his dual national status months earlier, his parents having emigrated from Glasgow in 1968.
+However the lure of the rink proved too strong.
+The local team, the Ayr Raiders, had parted company with their dual national and Tommy was persuaded to switch sports.
+He signed for the Raiders in 1991, Tommy had already received his dual national status just a few months earlier.
+His parents having emigrated from Glasgow in 1968.

 Hockey night in Sheffield took off, crowds flocked to the brand new Arena and in no time all 8300 seats were sold out for virtually every game.

 It didn’t take long for him to feel at home in Sheffield, he recalls;

 “The fans were absolutely fantastic, I was a blue collar kid,

 playing in a blue collar town and that